-In 2016 Muskego recreation program hosted three kayak trips on Big Muskego Lake.
-During these trips we showcase the diverse bird life including the Endangered Forster’s terns, Bald eagle, Osprey, and Yellow-headed blackbirds.
-(Muskego typically maintains an “Osprey Cam” on a nesting platform on Big Muskego Lake, however the camera failed this year but we did not try to fix it during nesting activity.)
+In 2022, Muskego recreation program hosted kayak trips on Big Muskego Lake.
+During these trips, we showcase the diverse bird life including the Endangered Forster’s terns, Bald Eagle, Osprey, and Yellow-headed Blackbirds.
+Muskego also maintains an “Osprey Cam” on a nesting platform on Big Muskego Lake and made the footage available to the public.

 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

-Muskego has an extensive recreation trail network when compared to other southeastern Wisconsin suburban communities - over 45 miles of trails dedicated to non-motorized transportation that link residential neighborhoods to commercial areas and parks.
-(See page Chapter 3, Map #7 in 2017-2021 Parks & Conservation Plan (http://www.cityofmuskego.org/DocumentCenter/View/47).
+Muskego has an extensive recreation trail network when compared to other southeastern Wisconsin suburban communities - there are over 45 miles of trails dedicated to non-motorized transportation that link residential neighborhoods to commercial areas and parks within Muskego.
+(See page Chapter 3, Map #7 in 2017-2021 Parks & Conservation Plan.)
 Map 45 in Chapter 5 of the same document shows trails planned in the future.